mmistakes/jekyll-theme-skinny-bones/CV/index.md

 * 2009	Organizer for the workshop Qualitative Comparative Analysis (QCA) and the Case-Study Method held by Wendy Olsen, Wednesday 4th November, Department of Sociology, University of Gothenburg, Sweden

 ### Academic Membership
-* 2015-	The Assosiaction for Social Economics.
-* 2015-	The Max Planck Society Alumni Fellows
+* 2015-	The Max Planck Society Alumni Fellows, The Assosiaction for Social Economics.
 * Past 	International Sociological Assosiation; Swedish Sociological Assosiation; Cambridge Social Ontology Group; Assosication for Heterodox Economics.